 sawmill means a place where any operation for the purpose of preparing, treating or processing timber is carried on.

-[Section 62 amended by No. 74 of 2003 s.
+[Section 62 amended: No. 74 of 2003 s.
 21(3).]

 63. Entry and seizure powers in relation to contracts

 (1) An authorised person may enter any place in order to search for and seize any forest products —